buchuoer/PhysBench/README.md

  **🔥[2024-09-23]: Evaluation for test set is now available on [EvalAI](todo).
 We welcome all submissions and look forward to your participation!**

+ **🔥[2024-12-23]: We have added results for 33 new VLMs to the original 39 VLMs, for a total of 72 VLMs are tested!**

 We will be releasing the training split of the dataset, 3D assets and the remaining code in the near future.

 ## Introduction